Game Check Wild Turkey Harvest Reporting

 Person cannot buy or sell or offer for sale, or exchange for merchandise or other consideration, any game animal, game bird or game fish (regardless of whether it was taken in or out of Mississippi), except as follows: the skins and sinew of legally taken deer may be bought or sold at any time and the carcasses of raccoons and muskrats may be sold for food during the open trapping season, and raccoon carcasses may be sold during the open gun season on raccoons.
 It is also illegal to buy or sell any non-game wildlife native to the State of Mississippi.

 All birds of prey (eagles, hawks, osprey, owls, kites and vultures) and other nongame birds are protected and may not be hunted, molested, bought, or sold.
 English sparrows, starlings, blackbirds, and crows may be taken according to regulations.
 The following endangered species are also protected: black bear, Florida panther, gray bat, Indiana bat, all sea turtles, gopher tortoise, sawback turtles (black-knobbed, ringed, yellow-blotched), black pine snake, eastern indigo snake, rainbow snake, and the southern hognose snake.

-New for the 2014 - 2015 deer hunting season are changes in "hunter orange" regulations.
 When hunting deer during any firearms season for deer, a hunter must wear in full view at least five hundred (500) square inches of solid unbroken fluorescent orange unless hunting in a stand at least twelve feet above ground or in a fully enclosed deer stand or blind.
 However, hunters must wear hunter orange while traveling to and from their stand.
 Hunters are also encouraged to carry a light while walking into the woods before daylight or leaving after dark.